CDSoft/pp/src/pp.md

 Being a filter, `dpp` can be chained with other preprocessors.
 Another good generic purpose preprocessor is `pp` or `gpp`.

+`pp` now has the same diagram capabilities than `dpp`.
+This chapter show example for both preprocessors but `dpp` may become obsolete.

 A classical usage of `dpp` along with `pp` and [Pandoc] is: